 - SAS Adaptive Learning: Focused on enterprise and higher education, showing adaptability beyond K-12.

+Education investors and venture capitalists have backed platforms that demonstrate measurable impact and scalability.
 These platforms combined robust technology, proven outcomes, and scalable business models, exactly what investors want.

 - Transparency: Share both wins and setbacks.
 Investors appreciate honesty.